GCP Setup¶

 - Cannot modify, create, or delete any resource

-- Cannot read storage object data, BigQuery row contents, or Cloud SQL row contents
+- Cannot read storage object data, BigQuery row contents, or Cloud SQL row contents (unless you deliberately connect a billing export for cost data — a separate, dataset-scoped grant you add yourself; see Cost data below)

 - Cannot read Secret Manager secret values (only that they exist and their metadata)